rug-compling/dact/manual/index.md

 For many users, the functionality described in this section is not relevant.

-Dact can only work with Dact corpora, but it can create these from any Directory and Compact corpus.
-To convert a Directory or Compact corpus, go to the *Tools - Convert corpus* submenu, and choose your type.
+Dact can only work with Dact corpora.
+However, it also provides functionality to convert a directory of XML files or a compact corpus to the Dact format.
+To convert such a corpus, go to the *Tools - Convert corpus* submenu, and choose your type.
 Dact will prompt you for the location of your corpus, and where to save the new Dact corpus.
-Afterwards you can open the newly generated Dact corpus using the *File - Open…* menu item.
+Afterwards you can open the newly created Dact corpus using the *File - Open…* menu item.

 > **Note**